 #1.
 Go where your donors are — online.

-So it’s no surprise the The 2018 Giving Trends Report says 54% of donors prefer to give online.
+So it’s no surprise that The 2018 Giving Trends Report says 54% of donors prefer to give online.

-If you want to show donors that you care about their preferences, than go online where they’re already performing so many important financial functions.
+If you want to show donors that you care about their preferences, then go online, where they’re already performing so many important financial functions.
 Don’t make them write a check when they really just want to click.